 Methuselah lived to 969 years old, according to the Bible.
-In our recent age, Jeanne Calmet holds the title as the oldest person who ever lived.
+In our recent age, Jeanne Calmet holds the title of the oldest person who ever lived.
 She lived to be 122 years and 164 days old.
 There’s a woman in Japan, Kane Tanaka, who is currently 118.
-Jiroemon Kimuri, also from Japan, is the oldest man of all-time, living to 116 years and 54 days.
+Jiroemon Kimuri, also from Japan, is the oldest man of all time, living to 116 years and 54 days.
 How did they do it?
 How do some people avoid the deterioration and weakness that plagues many of their peers decades early?
 Is it luck, or something else?
 Is it possible to grow older without getting sicker?
 Could a 90-year-old not look a day over 50?

 Lee Hood, MD, PhD is a world-renowned scientist who co-founded Seattle’s Institute for Systems Biology (ISB) in 2000 and served as its first President from 2000-2017.
 When ISB affiliated with Providence in 2016, Dr. Hood became Providence’s Senior Vice President and Chief Science Officer.
 He is also Chief Strategy Officer and Professor at ISB.

 Presented by Town Hall Seattle and Institute for Systems Biology.